Vale of Tempe: Local history and legend

 In legend, the Vale of Tempe was cut through the rocks by the trident of Poseidon.
 It was home for a time to Aristaeus, son of Apollo and Cyrene, and it was here that he chased Eurydice, wife of Orpheus, who, in her flight, was bitten by a serpent and died.
 In ancient times, it was celebrated by Greek poets as a favorite haunt of Apollo and the Muses.
 On the right bank of the Pineios sat a temple to Apollo, near which the laurels used to crown the victorious in the Pythian Games were gathered.

 Two places of pilgrimage developed later in the area.
 At the southern entrance of the valley lie the remains of the Ottoman-era Hasan Baba Tekke, a 14-15th century mosque built about the tomb of a dervish saint.
 Traditionally it was visited particularly by women who wanted to conceive and children that could not walk.
 Within the gorge itself is the ancient cave shrine and holy spring of the Christian saint, Aghia Paraskevi, protector of the eyes and of gypsies.
 It is approached by a narrow footbridge over the river and sheltered by a chapel built about 1910.

 The Tempe Pass is a strategic point in Greece since it is the main route from Larissa through the mountains to the coast.
 Though it can be bypassed via the Sarantoporo Pass, the alternative route takes longer.
 Because of this, it has been the scene of numerous battles throughout history.
 In 480 BC, 10,000 Athenians and Spartans gathered at Tempe to stop Xerxes's invasion.
 However, once there, they were warned by Alexander I of Macedon that the vale could be bypassed and that the army of Xerxes was overwhelmingly large; accordingly, the Greeks retreated.

 During the Third Macedonian War in 169 BC, the Romans broke through Perseus of Macedon's defences here and later defeated him in the Battle of Pydna.
 During the revolution of Andriskos in 148 BC the valley was the site of another conflict.
 Then, following some centuries of Roman peace, the pass was penetrated again during the first Gothic War (376–382) when, in the words of the poet Claudian, "Thessaly grieved because the Vale of Tempe was no help, while the Goths laughed at Mount Oeta's conquered crags".
 Other battles were fought there too during Byzantine and Ottoman times.
+The gorge was known to the Byzantines as Λυκόστομο (Wolf's Throat) and was called simply Boğaz (Gorge) by the Turks.